markcav/emailmarkcav.github.io/README.md

 Think.
 Do.
 Learn.
+Be Useful.

 We all "think", we all "do", and we all "learn"...but how can we do all three better together for our business, our organizations, our projects, or our life?
 I find this question to be interesting and complex.
-By leveraging technology, process thinking, data, culture, and timeless perspectives we can attempt to answer this question.
+By leveraging technology, process thinking, data, culture, and timeless perspectives we can attempt to answer this question... and be useful along the way.

 This site is a collection of resources and projects including: